 Below is a map indicating each of the suggested places from our 4-day Yellowstone itinerary.
 Places indicated in red are the ones described on day 1 of this itinerary, purple – day 2, yellow – day 3, and green – day 4.
 The blue dots are the places that we mention in the 5-days Yellowstone itinerary further below.

-Five days in Yellowstone
+5 Days in Yellowstone

-If you have five days in Yellowstone, make sure you see all the main landmarks and highlights described in the four days Yellowstone itinerary.
+If you have five days in Yellowstone, make sure you see all the main landmarks and highlights described in the four-day Yellowstone itinerary.
 In addition, you could hike to Mount Washburn.
 It’s a long hike (6-7 miles (10-12km) depending on the route you choose) and requires a good part of the day.

 Another nice option on foot or by bike is Lone Star Geyser.
 It’s located about 3 miles south of the Old Faithful area and can be reached via a hiking/biking trail from there.
 It erupts every 3 hours.